Yoast/developer-docs/docs/customization/apis/metadata-api.md

 * `wpseo_opengraph_author_facebook` - Filter to manipulate the Article_Author_Presenter's output.
 * `wpseo_og_article_publisher` - Filter to manipulate the Article_Publisher_Presenter's output.
 * `wpseo_opengraph_desc` - Filter to manipulate the Description_Presenter's output.
+* `wpseo_opengraph_image` - Filter to manipulate the Image_Presenter's output.
 * `wpseo_og_locale` - Filter to manipulate the Locale_Presenter's output.
 * `wpseo_opengraph_site_name` - Filter to manipulate the Site_Name_Presenter's output.
 * `wpseo_opengraph_title` - Filter to manipulate the Title_Presenter's output.
 * `wpseo_opengraph_type` - Filter to manipulate the Type_Presenter's output.
 * `wpseo_opengraph_url` - Filter to manipulate the Url_Presenter's output.

+#### Legacy filters
+In addition to the filters that we ship in our presenters, we have some legacy filters that are still available.

+**Please note** These filters will be subject to change in the future.
+We will update this documentation accordingly to any future changes made.

+* `wpseo_opengraph_image_size` - Filter to manipulate the image size used for Open Graph sharing.
+If used, this defined size will always be enforced.
+The size is either a string value (i.e. `thumbnail`) or an array of width/height values (i.e. `[ 200, 100 ]`)

 ### Examples